GMRedoan/red_care-client/README.md

 Besides, an user can create blood donation request and saw his created request.
 After creating request a user can update his request.
 But An Admin can deal anything he wants.
 He can Block a user if needed.
 Besides, He can make a donor to volunteer.
 Also he can edit, delete and view any donation request.
 A fund option is located in the home page, in this page anyone can donate money in this organization.
 As a helping Website we need lot of money for providing support those people who are in distress.

 # Npm Packages:
-React Icon
+React Icon,
-Toastify
+Toastify,
-Slider swipe
+Slider swipe,
-Daisyui
+Daisyui,
+Stripe,
 React Hook Form